bcastell/scribble/README.md

 ```

 ### Start Server
-Run the following command to spin up a server.
+Spin up a server on your computer to launch the application.
 ```python
 gulp
 ```
-Your default browser should open a new window with the application running.

 ## Authors
 * **Brandon Castellanos** - [GitHub](https://github.com/bcastell)